 Using the foundation of creative movement during the early years, the older child is then introduced to modern dance.
 Through technical training in the modern genre, dancers become skilled technicians in the art of dance.
 Working with clarity of line, body articulation, position, fluidity and continuity of motion, students begin to explore and train in a more rigorous fashion.
 We incorporate ballet training, stretching, and strengthening exercises to ensure that each student is able to move with power, grace, and awareness.
-While the emphasis shifts away from natural movements to more concrete choreography and complex steps, we continue to develop each student as a creative thinker and artist through improvisation and composition activities.
+While the emphasis shifts away from natural movements to more concrete choreography and complex patterns, we continue to develop each student as a creative thinker and artist through improvisation and composition activities.
 The studio year-end performance includes all dancers ages 3 to 18, allowing them an opportunity to share their artistry and develop themselves as performers.